Absent Software, JuiceBox Chargers May be Dangerous

 Uncertain Path Forward

-Even worse, again according to Consumer Reports, there is a security flaw in the software that can expose a user’s WiFi credentials.
+That leads to the second serious issue which is, again according to Consumer Reports, a security flaw in the software that can expose a user’s WiFi credentials.
 This is from the chip and firmware used in the equipment made by Silicon Labs, and there are no plans to update it.
 From the perspective of the utilities, even if the equipment comes back on line, this security flaw could represent potential exposure.
 If the equipment does come back online, it is not likely to be able to be re-enrolled in managed charging.
 These products have been removed from the qualified products list (QPL) by both Eversource and UI.

 Share This